 START OF THE FLU SEASON

-The vaccination campaign against seasonal flu has now been launched.
+The vaccination campaign against seasonal flu continues.

 The health service recommends the jab for over-65s and for those with health problems that could make them more vulnerable to the bug (heart or lung problems etc).